Parents Stuck With $132,000 Bill After Their Unattended Child Knocks Over Glass Sculpture

 Sarah Goodman disagrees, having several contentions with this framing of the issue, arguing that the glass sculpture should have had greater protections and safety considerations in place given the high value placed on the art.

 “It’s in the main walkway.
 Not a separate room.
 No plexiglass.
 Not protected.
 Not held down,” she stated.
 “There was no border around it.
-There wasn’t even a sign around it that said, ‘Do not touch.'”
+There wasn’t even a sign around it that said, ‘Do not touch.”

 Goodman was further perturbed, noting that during all of the commotion, nobody had come forward to ask about whether her son was okay or if he had been injured.